Comparing temporal and aggregated network descriptions of fluid transport in the Mediterranean Sea: Methods

-where $I_N$ is the diagonal matrix of size $N$ and $h > 0$ is a regularization parameter that imposes that the community label of each node must change slowly across time.
-In our simulations we set this regularizer value to $h/p = 0.2$, where $p$ is the sum of all entries of $\mathbf{P}$.
-Every row of this matrix, and consequently of its eigenvectors, is associated to a node at a given time instant.
-The derivation of $\mathbf{M}$ can be obtained following the steps described in \cite{dall2020community}, computing the Hessian matrix of the na\"ive mean field free energy (instead of the Bethe free energy) related to the same Hamiltonian matrix.
+where $I_N$ is the diagonal matrix of size $N$ (the number of nodes) and $h > 0$ is a regularization parameter that imposes that the community label of each node must change slowly across time.
+In our simulations, we set this regularizer value to $h = 0.2~p$, where $p$ is the sum of all entries of $\mathbf{P}$.
+Every row of this matrix, and consequently of its eigenvectors, is associated with a node at a given time instant.
+The derivation of $\mathbf{M}$ can be obtained following the steps described in \cite{dall2020community}, computing the Hessian matrix of the na\"ive mean-field free energy (instead of the Bethe free energy) related to the same Hamiltonian matrix.

-On top of the flexibility that allows one to deal at once with weighted, directed, temporal and sparse graphs, a major advantage of this approach is that one can estimate the number of communities $k$ in an unsupervised fashion.
+On top of the flexibility that allows one to deal at once with weighted, directed, temporal, and sparse graphs, a major advantage of this approach is that one can estimate the number of communities $k$ in an unsupervised fashion.
 In fact, $\mathbf{M}$ is non-Hermitian, hence its eigenvalues are generally complex.
-In a model-based approach, however, the largest of these eigenvalues, are associated to its expectation that is -- by definition -- supposed to be symmetric of rank $k$.
+In a model-based approach, however, the largest of these eigenvalues, are associated with its expectation that is -- by definition -- supposed to be symmetric of rank $k$.
 Hence, the first $k$ largest eigenvalues of $\textbf{M}$ are real and by identifying the position of the first complex eigenvalue one can also estimate the number of communities, a typically hard task to solve.